Midwives on Motorbikes Go the Distance for Indonesia's Moms

 Raising families in remote regions can be tough, especially for mothers who must travel long distances to get their babies the health care that's so critical to the first 1,000 days of life.
 For moms who've just given birth, those journeys are sometimes impossible.

 That's why UNICEF midwives don't wait for moms and babies to come to them.
-To reach every newborn, health workers make house calls to provide the infant care in those early weeks of life.
-This Mother's Day, you can help — and pay tribute to your favorite mothers — by donating the supplies needed to make those home visits count.
+To reach every newborn, health workers make house calls to provide essential care.
+You can help give babies the best start in life by donating the supplies needed to make those home visits count.

 Your gifts can help moms like Lina and her baby, Laticia.